AtmanActive/MIDI-Transport-to-Mute/README.md

 ## Credits

-Developed by [AtmanActive](https://github.com/AtmanActive/MIDI-Transport-to-Mute) by butchering the code from [Laurence Dougal Myers](https://github.com/laurence-myers/midi-to-macro), which was, in various forms, based on work by AHK forum members, including (in no particular order):
+Developed by [AtmanActive](https://github.com/AtmanActive/MIDI-Transport-to-Mute) by butchering the code from [MidiToMacro by Laurence Dougal Myers](https://github.com/laurence-myers/midi-to-macro), which was, in various forms, based on work by AHK forum members, including (in no particular order):

 - genmce
 - Orbik